Oracleo/GRC-Project-05-Network-Control-Validation-and-Risk-Assessment/docs/04-Assumed-Business-Context.md

-# 4. Assumed Business Context & Threat Landscape
+# 4. Assumed Business Context

 To ensure a realistic GRC evaluation, this assessment assumes a specific organizational context.
 We are evaluating the network detection controls of **TechFin Innovations Inc.** (a simulated mid-sized financial technology firm) based on its actual business drivers, threat landscape, and risk appetite.